 LoveFilm - Find the 100 hidden movies 2 (2008)

 M&M Dark Chocolate - Find 50 dark movies

 Stella Artois - Find 20 classic movies 2

 Stella Artois - Find 20 classic movies 3

 As you can see, cryptic image quizzes are a well established, proven concept for a campaign.
 These quizzes work extremely well with audiences, providing the image is well thought out and has a fun theme.

-Now, with the power of social, these campaigns can hit great viral heights as not only does this concept have people engaging with your brand on social networks, but when hosted on your website it's constantly driving traffic to you and boosting SEO.
+With the power of social, these campaigns can hit great viral heights as not only does this concept have people engaging with your brand on social networks, but when hosted on your website it's constantly driving traffic to you and boosting SEO.